Azure-Samples/gaming-in-editor-telemetry/README.md

 Included with the project are two console apps for testing the service.

 ## Publishing the code
-1. Right-click the TelemetryAPI project in Visual Studio and choose Publish
+1. Right-click the *TelemetryAPI* project in Visual Studio and choose 'Publish'
 2. Create a **New profile**
-3. Set 'Target' to **Azure** > Next
+3. Set 'Target' to **Azure**, select 'Next'
-4. Set 'Specific target' to **Azure Function App** > Next
+4. Set 'Specific target' to **Azure Function App**, select 'Next'
-3. Under 'Functions instance', locate the Azure Function App you created with the template > Next
+5. Under 'Functions instance', locate the Azure Function App you created with the template, select 'Next'
-5. Set 'Deployment type' to **Publish** > Finish
+6. Set 'Deployment type' to **Publish**, select 'Finish'
+7. The project should build and will be packaged into a .zip file for deployment.
+Select 'Close' and then click the 'Publish' button to deploy.
+8. The first time you publish to your *Functions App*, you may be asked to update the Functions version on Azure, select 'Yes'.
+If you miss this step, you can change the settings in Azure by navigating to your *Function App*, select Configuration > FUNCTIONS_EXTENSION_VERSION, set the 'Value' to **~4** and press 'OK'.

 ## Locating your Authorization Key
 [Azure Documentation For Authorization Keys](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook#authorization-keys)